snowtrack/snowtrack-docs/docs/faqs.md

 ### Where does Snowtrack keep all my file versions?

-Snowtrack lets you decide on a project-by-project whether it copies files and versions to its internal version database, or stores them in a hidden directory inside the project directory.
+Snowtrack lets you decide project by project whether it copies files and versions to its internal version database, or stores them in a hidden directory inside the project directory.
 For more information, check out the information about [Version Database](terminology.md#version-database).

 ### Which files does Snowtrack support?

 Snowtrack supports all file types and has extended support for a variety of 2D and 3D file types.
-For more information check out the section on [File Support](file-support.md).
+For more information check out the [File Support](file-support.md) section.

 ### How do I uninstall Snowtrack?